 A Scenario can only include one attack type.

 A delay of 5 seconds is added between each attack you add to the Scenario.
 This delay can be set to any number of seconds, minutes, or hours.

 Use tags to select targets for attacks within your Scenario.
-By default, all hosts or containers available to your team are selected.
-To narrow the blast radius of the attack, either select a specific tag of hosts, or decrease the percentage or number of hosts to impact.
+By default, no hosts or containers are selected.
+This is done for safety to prevent users from accidentally attacks all targets.
+To expand the blast radius of the attack, select one or more tags per category.

 Save the Scenario to have it enter a draft state.
 The Scenario will be visible in the list of Scenarios and the attack configuration can continue to be edited.

 When a Scenario is no longer relevant or needed, you can archive the Scenario to remove it from the active set.
 Navigate to the Archived tab to view these Scenarios.
 Unarchive a Scenario if you'd like to return it to the set of active Scenarios.